Webiks/force-horse/BLOG.md

 # Revisiting Force-Horse: Making a Legacy Plugin Agnostic and Usable
-For a long while, we at the company used our own AngularJS D3.js library for graphs visualizations of real-life data sets, called "[Force-Horse](https://github.com/Webiks/force-horse)".
+For a while, we at Webiks used our own AngularJS D3.js library for graphs visualizations of real-life data sets, called "[Force-Horse](https://github.com/Webiks/force-horse)".

 Force-Horse is an open source Javascript component wrapping a Force Layout and adding some functionalities we found very useful, like Adaptive tuning of forces and constraints parameters, Adaptive rendering cycle, Play/Pause the simulation, Multiple edges between two nodes, Weight the nodes and the edges, etc...